Shadowgamer12k/snapPast/README.md

 # SnapPast website link : https://snappast.netlify.app
+## 🌟 Support

+If you like SnapPast, consider giving us a ⭐ on GitHub!
 # SnapPast

 SnapPast is a simple and efficient tool that allows you to **paste images** and **download them** easily.
 Whether you want to quickly save screenshots, share images, or keep visual notes, SnapPast provides a seamless experience.